MNLierman/Tech-Research-Notes-and-Solutions/Windows/System-Restore-Stages-and-Time-Required.md

-## system restore stages in time required
+## System Restore Stages and Time Required

 0. Windows logs off and winlogonui takes over, all other services are stopped.
 It then starts the System Restore service to begin the process.
 Black screen with white text
-1. System Restore is initializing
+1. “System Restore is initializing...”
-2. System Restore is restoring the registry
+2. “System Restore is restoring the registry...”
-3. System Restore is restoring files (sometimes skipped Reboot
+3. “System Restore is restoring files...” (sometimes skipped) <br/>
+– Reboot –<br/>
-Back to lockscreen.
+4. Back to lockscreen.<br/>

 Also, they enabled DPMS (Display Power Management System) during all stages of System Restore, and your monitors will go to sleep after 5-10 min of no mouse movement.
 When they go off, don't be fooled into thinking Windows is rebooting.